-9. Defendant misrepresents that the Products are made predominantly from "Whole Grain" flour.
+- 9. Defendant misrepresents that the Products are made predominantly from"Whole Grain" flour.
 Defendant advertises, in large bolded text on multiple surfaces of the Product packaging (including the front of the package), that the Products are made with "Whole Grain."
 The labeling leads reasonable consumers to believe that the predominant flour used is whole wheat.
 However, the Products are made predominantly from non-whole grain, enriched flour.
-Examples of the Products' labeling, along with their ingredient list, are depicted below:

-10. The last two decades have witnessed historic increases in Americans' consumption of foods containing whole grains.
+Examples of the Products' labeling, along with their ingredient list, are depicted below: - 10.
+The last two decades have witnessed historic increases in Americans' consumption of foods containing whole grains.
 This is due to the scientific and nutritional consensus that whole grains provide valuable health benefits not available from non-whole grains.
-The United States Department of Agriculture ("USDA") recognized this in its 2015-2020 Dietary Guidelines for Americans, which recommends that at least half of all grains eaten each day be whole grains.1 article titled "What are Whole Grains, Anyway?"2 The article quoted a registered dietitian nutritionist who stated that whole grains "tend to be really nutrient- and fiber-rich" which helps "regulat[e] cholesterol and blood sugar levels and improv[es] digestion."3 Additionally, whole grains can be "a fantastic source of B vitamins" and "essential amino acids like methionine and phenylalanine."4
+The United States Department of Agriculture ("USDA") recognized this in its 2015-2020 Dietary Guidelines for Americans, which recommends that at least half of all grains eaten each day be whole grains.
+1 - 11.
+The valuable and material health benefits of eating whole grains are widely publicized to consumers.
+In New York State, for example, the New York Times featured an article titled "What are Whole Grains, Anyway?"
+The article quoted a registered dietitian nutritionist who stated that whole grains "tend to be really nutrient- and fiber-rich" which helps "regulat[e] cholesterol and blood sugar levels and improv[es] digestion."
+Additionally, whole grains can be "a fantastic source of B vitamins" and "essential amino acids like methionine and phenylalanine."4